Skip to main content

 You will now see that the class of the first manual sample is PET Bottle.
 Do the same procedure and add the classes, “PET Sheet”, “PET G”, “PVC”, “PC” and “Background”.
 (Please note that the colors used for each class might be slightly different in the version of Breeze you are using).

-Create a Machine learning model and retrain it
+Create a Machine learning model and then retrain it with more data

 You will now create a Machine learning (ML) model based on the training set.
 But before we go into the model wizard to create the model we need to apply a second layer of segmentation to get more training data for the ML model.
 In this tutorial, we will use the “Grid and inset” segmentation.